scandum/quadsort/README.md

 |     qsort |  1000000 |  i32 | 0.038299 | 0.038299 |    10333679 |         unstable |

-In this benchmark it becomes clear why quicksort is often preferred above a traditional mergesort, it has fewer comparisons for ascending, uniform, and descending order data.
-However, it performs worse than quadsort on all tests except for generic order, which is due to the fact that quicksort is an unstable sort.
-Quicksort also has an extremely poor sorting speed for wave order data.
+In this benchmark it becomes clear why quicksort is often preferred above a traditional mergesort, it has fewer comparisons for ascending, generic, and descending order data.
+However, it performs worse than quadsort on all tests except for generic order.
+Quicksort has an abysmal sorting speed for wave order data.

 Benchmark: quadsort vs qsort (mergesort) small arrays
 -----------------------------------------------------